gyeolhada/CEMA_FraudEval/models/victim/ReadMe.md

 The files model.safetensors and optimizer.pt inside checkpoint2694/ directory are not included in this repository because their sizes exceed GitHub’s upload limits.

-Similarly, the model.safetensors file in victim directory is also too large to be uploaded.
+Similarly, the model.safetensors file in three victim directories is also too large to be uploaded.

 However, the victim model can be fully retrained and reproduced using the script: cema/04_select_evaluate.py